firasmidani/phenotypic-characterization/README.md

 ## How to run AMiGA and pass arguments via text files

+See readme_metadata_and_parameters.pdf for information on how to format your input data and pass arguments via text file.

 Call ```amiga.py``` with python and provide the only required argument that points to the working directory.

 ```python